-There, in addition to rays, electric eels and aggressive piranhas , they can be found strange fish , like candiru, canero or blue candiro ( Vandellia cirrhosa ) , a small fish, from the catfish family, parasitic, thin, elongated and transparent, about 5 cm long, which stays in the gills of larger fish, feeding on the blood of its host.
+In the waters, in addition to rays, electric eels and aggressive piranhas, can be found strange fish, like candiru, canero or blue candiro ( Vandellia cirrhosa ), a small fish from the catfish family.
+Parasitic, thin, elongated and transparent, and about 5 cm long, the candiru stays in the gills of larger fish, feeding on the blood of its host.

-It is said that the candiru is inserted into the orifices (urethra, vagina or anus) of humans who urinate in Amazonian rivers , while bathing.
+It is said that the candiru inserts itself into the orifices (urethra, vagina or anus) of humans who urinate in Amazonian rivers while bathing.

 Other jungle survival techniques described by Charles Brewer-Carias: